I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-The thing about color strippers, they smell downright AWFUL.
-Be prepared for that and make sure you get a nice scented conditioner to use afterwards.
+The thing about color strippers is they smell downright awful.
+Be prepared for that and make sure you get a nice scented conditioner to use afterward.

 Or, maybe you are a natural redhead.
 If that's the case, bleach is for you!

-Check out the article above for tips on bleaching!
+Check out this article for tips on bleaching!
 From personal experience, I can tell you that a simple bleach and tone has been totally effective in removing brassy tones from my own hair.

-As with any sort of bleaching, especially to remove brassy tones, you NEED to tone.
-My favorite toners come from Wella, in their Color Charm series!
+As with any sort of bleaching, especially to remove brassy tones, you need to tone.
+My favorite toners come from Wella, in its Color Charm series!
 You'll want to look at cool, ash tones.
 In order to tone your hair, you're going to need developer as well—I'd stick with a 10 or 20 volume Salon Care Cream Developer.